eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2-high-level-requirements.md

 #### A.2.3.5 Topic 5 - Wallet Unit Design Guide
 There are no HLRs for this Topic.

-#### A.2.3.6 Topic 6 - Relying Party authentication and User Approval
+#### A.2.3.6 Topic 6 - Relying Party authentication and User approval

 *Short description*